marcelovelame/devil-uikit/packages/pancake-uikit/README.md

 A reset CSS is available as a global styled component.

 ```
-import { ResetCSS } from 'pancakeswap-libs/uikit'
+import { ResetCSS } from 'devilswap-uikit'
 ...
 <ResetCSS />
 ```